mirrakannappan123/OpenFlights/README.md

 ### main.cpp
 This file is main executable file that will allow the user to input the two airport ID's to find the shortest path.

+## Usage(Running our code)
+For running the program, execute the following command:

+    $ make exec
+    $ ./bin/exec - runs main.cpp

+You will be prompted to enter the source Airport ID and the Destination Airport ID which will run the algorithms.